Emanation Graph: A Plane Geometric Spanner with Steiner Points: Introduction

-Comparing emanation graphs with traditional spanners such as Delaunay triangulation and its variants reveals interesting differences.
+Comparing emanation graphs with traditional spanners such as the Delaunay triangulation and its variants reveals interesting differences.
 While Delaunay meshes generally have better spanning ratios, there is no guarantee on the minimum angle between edges incident to the same node, \emph{i.e.} angular resolution of the resulting graph.
-Shewchuk~\cite{shewchuk96b} has thoroughly examined the {\it angular constraints} on Delaunay triangulations and introduced a Delaunay mesh generation algorithm which adds Steiner points to the original vertex set to increase the graph's angular resolution; however, this algorithm does not guarantee to exit for angular constraints over $34^{\circ}$, meaning that it may run forever.
-For an emanation graph, the angular resolution is determined by it's grade $k$, and all emanation graphs of grade $k=2$ have $45^{\circ}$ angular resolution. \todo{need to add more related research}
+Shewchuk~\cite{shewchuk96b} has thoroughly examined the {\it angular constraints} on Delaunay triangulations and introduced a Delaunay mesh generation algorithm which adds Steiner points to the original vertex set to increase the graph's angular resolution; however, the termination of this algorithm is not guaranteed for angular constraints over $34^{\circ}$.
+For an emanation graph, the angular resolution is determined by its grade $k$, and all emanation graphs of grade $k=2$ have $45^{\circ}$ angular resolution.